How is the real estate market doing in Highland Park, IL?

 Are home values in Highland Park, IL going up or down and by how much?

-On average, sold home prices in Highland Park, IL have depreciated (fallen) -100% when comparing October 2022 to October 2021 (year over year).
-On average, sold home prices in Highland Park, IL have depreciated (fallen) -100% when comparing October 2022 to September 2022 (month over month).
+On average, sold home prices in Highland Park, IL have depreciated (fallen) -24.71% when comparing September 2023 to September 2022 (year over year).
+On average, sold home prices in Highland Park, IL have depreciated (fallen) -16.94% when comparing September 2023 to August 2023 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Highland Park, IL